dscheerens/angular-conditional-validation/README.md

 Most (if not all) of the standard Angular validators can be disabled individually using *falsy* values.
 For example when the expression for a `ngMin` attribute evaluates to `undefined`, then validation will be disabled for the `min` validator.
-This, however, requires that the logic that determines when validation should be enabled is combined with the logic that defines the values for parameterized validators.
+However, this requires that the logic that determines when validation should be enabled is combined with the logic that defines the values for parameterized validators.
 At best you can write something like this:

 ```html